ryandeng32/fullstackopen/Part-1_Intro-to-React/notes.md

 - This can be utilized in defining generic functionality that can be customized with parameters

 **Do not define components inside components:** provides no benefits and leads to problems

+## From exercises
+* Remember that the correct way of updating state stored in complex data structures like objects and arrays is to make a copy of the state.